polterguy/magic/backend/files/misc/common-startup-files/default.md

 * Make sure you group related functions into categories when using the "list-functions" function
 {{
 data.connect:magic
-   data.scalar:select count(*) from ml_training_snippets ml where ml.type = 'default' and ml.embedding is null
+   data.scalar:"select count(*) from ml_training_snippets ml where ml.type = 'default' and ml.embedding is null"
    if
       neq:x:@data.scalar
          .:long:0